 The key to marketing a fish farm business is to start before your fish have matured.
 Consider implementing a social media strategy by posting on Twitter, Facebook, and Instagram, as well as creating an SEO strategy for your website.
-You can also register your business with Google My Business, Yelp, and local directories, and advertise across niche LinkedIn and Facebook communities.
+You can also register your business with Google Business Profiles, Yelp, and local directories and advertise across niche LinkedIn and Facebook communities.
 Consider enacting a print campaign in trade magazines or reaching out to local grocery stores and restaurants on your own.

-Believe it or not, but there are a lot of different fish farm businesses out there.
+There are many different types of fish farm businesses.
 For example, salmon farming is a big business in areas with cooler waters.
 In the U.S., half of all farmed fish production is catfish.
 Other businesses opt for tilapia or mollusks.
 Some fish farms aren’t even raising fish for human consumption.
 Instead, they breed stock like goldfish and betta fish to become pets.

-Fish farming is a large market that has yet to reach its full potential in the U.S., where the majority of fish is still important.
-If you’ve got knowledge of how to take care of fish, this isn’t that difficult of a profession to dive right into and there are relatively few risks.
+Fish farming is a large market that has yet to reach its full potential in the U.S., where the majority of fish is still imported.
+If you’ve got knowledge of how to take care of fish, you can dive right in and start your new business.

-No, but you do need knowledge about how to care for fish, the laws involving fish farming, and the equipment required.
-Some universities do have 4-year aquaculture programs, which can help teach you everything you need to know about running a fish farm.
+You don’t necessarily need much formal education, but you do need knowledge about how to care for fish, the laws involving fish farming, and the equipment required.
+Some universities do have aquaculture programs, which can help teach you everything you need to know about running a large-scale fish farm.

 It can cost anywhere from $100,000 to over $1 million to open a fish farm, depending on the scale and location.

 Because fish farming has a number of environmental regulations, you may want to consult a lawyer who’s familiar with the particular requirements.